UWrc/UWrc.github.io/docs/tools/r.md

 # --output=%x_%j.out creates a output file called rstudio-server_XXXXXXXX.out
 # where the %x is short hand for --job-name above and the X's are an 8-digit
-# jobID assigned by SLURM when our job is submitted.
+# jobID assigned by Slurm when our job is submitted.

 //highlight-start
 RSTUDIO_CWD="/gscratch/scrubbed/UWNetID" # UPDATE THIS LINE